The Impossibility of Reason

 The Impossibility of Reason is the second studio album by the American heavy metal band Chimaira, released on May 13, 2003.
 It is the first album to feature Matt DeVries on rhythm guitar.
-The album is a noted for its groove metal-oriented sound, especially when compared to the band's previous releases which were considered closer to the nu metal genre.
+The album is noted for its groove metal-oriented sound, especially when compared to the band's previous releases which were considered closer to the nu metal genre.
 Upon release, it debuted No. 117 on the Billboard 200 charts.
 To date the album has sold around 200,000 copies in the US.

 A limited edition version of The Impossibility of Reason was released in 2004, which included a bonus disc called Reasoning the Impossible.
 The song "Army of Me" appeared on the Freddy vs. Jason soundtrack.

 Production

 The Impossibility of Reason was recorded with six-string guitars in drop C tuning, a standard that future albums would follow, and deemphasizes electronic effects.
 Rob Arnold later explained that the higher tuning allows "much more clarity and power to the attack" in comparison to the murky drop A tuning used on Pass Out of Existence.
 Thus, the album has been considered heavier than Chimaira's 2001 debut, yet still bears a melodic side.
 Vocalist Mark Hunter noted the album's musical growth and credited the influence of band's they toured with.
-He also elaborated that while the sampling featured in their previous album was "ear candy," it would be more focused to "enhance the music" on their 2003 effort.
+He also elaborated that while the sampling featured in their previous album was "ear candy", it would be more focused to "enhance the music" on their 2003 effort.
 Chimaira would continue their progression of heaviness with future albums.

 In an interview, Hunter described The Impossibility of Reason and compared it with the band's prior release: